exposit/katamoiran/_posts/2016-12-07-blades-in-the-dark-is-mine.md

     source: One Seven Designs
 ---

 I have been eying this game for months.
 Putting it on the "when I get time to play" and "maybe when it's finally released" pile.
-But the sheer awesomeness of *Lady Blackbird* and *Stranger Things* means I had to get it.
+But the sheer awesomeness of *Lady Blackbird* and *Stranger Things* meant I had to get it now.
 HAD TO.

-I finally bit the bullet and picked up *Blades in the Dark*.
+So I finally bit the bullet and picked up *Blades in the Dark*.
 But now I'm afraid to read it because I really did just convert half my active characters to *Lady Blackbird* and I haven't even done a single AP with it yet.

 What if I love BitD so much I end up having to convert them all AGAIN?